k1jst/newsm-policy/healthsafety.md

 ## Supervised Operation

 - No equipment may be operated without the direct supervision of a qualified operator;
-- No equipment may be operated without enough volunteers to ensure that all visitors maintain the necessary safe distance from moving or energized parts of the equipment
+- No equipment may be operated without sufficient volunteers or staff necessary to ensure that all visitors maintain the necessary safe distance from moving or energized parts of the equipment;